ShubhThePythonProgrammer/DirectoryEditor/README.md

 from os import (
     rename,
     remove,
-    rmdir
 )

 ```
 ---

-## If you are in a directory, then, choose among the three buttons to modify the file
+## If you are in a directory, then, choose among the two buttons to modify the file